bharathiIT90/Deployment-drop-your-projects/README.md

 # Drop-your-projects

-Know more about the developer on LinkedIn.
+Know more about the developer on <a href="https://www.linkedin.com/in/bharathi-ranganathan">Linkedin</a>

 Click on the link below to check out the fully deployed website: https://drop-your-projects.herokuapp.com/